- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Surgery, including Laser

-Training provided by Creative Dog Training
+Training provided by Dog U

 As part of your pet's annual vaccination program, we will give your pet a thorough physical exam.
 This procedure allows us to determine the overall physical health of your pet.
 It also allows us to examine your pet closely for problems that may be considered breed specific.
 This simply means that certain breeds of dogs and cats are pre-disposed to certain problems.